psychemedia/island-storynotes/spithead_mutiny.md

 And started to get a bit rowdy.
 They tried to come up on deck, and were pushed back.
 The marines were ordered to point their guns at the hatches, and then an order to fire was given.
 A short gun battle ensued, in which men on both sides were wounded.
 (Three of the seamen later died, the coroner's verdict: justifiable homicide).

 Monday.
 Across the fleet, the seamen started to take control.
-Officers wer sent ashore, and several more ships sailed round to St Helens.
+Officers were sent ashore, and several more ships sailed round to St Helens.

 Some of the more credulous and revolutionary men started to gossip that the fleet would sail to Brest, and join with the French, but the great majority of the fleet were still loyal to the flag, to the King, even if they were suspicious of the Admiralty, and of Parliament.